 - “Is it possible for my thought to come true?”

 - “What’s the worst that can happen if it does come true?”

 - “Will it still matter to me tomorrow or in the future?”

 - “What can I do to handle the situation in a positive way?

-Prompt: Explain that by asking these questions above we are going to uncover that we have the power to control how we feel about thoughts that creep into our mind.
-We can then calm down and come back to a place where we feel in control.
+Prompt: Explain that by asking these questions, we will discover that we have the power to control how we feel about thoughts that creep into our mind.
+With this power, we can calm down and come back to a place where we feel in control.

 The answers to the questions will show students that most of the time, whatever they are thinking can be broken down to a point where they can feel better about what is causing them to feel anxious.

 In addition to the strategy above, there are a couple of additional coping strategies provided on page two of their worksheet.